Skip to Content

 • Dual-battery bank charging to simultaneously charge house and starter batteries

 Renogy’s Wanderer automatically detects your 12V or 24V DC system voltage and offers Smart 4-stage PWM charging (Bulk, Boost, Float, and Equalization).
-Like the Adventurer, it offers intelligent protection against overcharging, reverse current, reverse polarity, and short-circuiting.
+Like the Adventurer, it provides intelligent protection against overcharging, reverse current, reverse polarity, and short circuits.
+Its simple interface is easy to use and offers multiple LED indicators of charge status and battery information.

 The Wanderer is adaptable to AGM, gel, flooded, and lithium-ion batteries.